cwendorf/EASI/B-TutorialExamples/SingleBetweenSubjects/README.md

 - Analyses of Mutiple Groups (equivalent to one-sample analyses for each level of a factor)
 - Analyses of Group Differences (equivalent to a comparison analysis of two levels of a factor)
 - Analyses of a Group Contrast (equivalent to a contrast analysis of all levels of a factor)

-The [**EXTENDED-BETWEEN-SUBJECTS-DATA-EXAMPLE.md**](./EXTENDED-BETWEEN-SUBJECTS-DATA-EXAMPLE.md) file uses raw data input.
-The [**EXTENDED-BETWEEN-SUBJECTS-SUMMARY-EXAMPLE.md**](./EXTENDED-BETWEEN-SUBJECTS-SUMMARY-EXAMPLE.md) file uses summary statistics input.

-These analyses include the following:

-- Analyses of Pairwise Comparisons (equivalent to unadjusted t tests among of all instances of a variable)

 ## References